-- 7. Stated in plain terms, Defendant can't "have its cake and eat it too" either it needs to pay Plaintiffs on business income losses they sustained due to their Closure Orders, or, if Westfield prevails against coverage, then these Plaintiffs and all others similarly situated in a Nationwide Class must receive a rebate of premium for the windfall that Westfield kept for itself by reduced claims due to Closure Order shutdowns, partial operations mandates and other constraints.
+- 7. Stated in plain terms, Defendant can't "have its cake and eat it too" either it needs to pay Plaintiffs on business income losses they sustained due to their Closure Orders, or, if West Bend prevails against coverage, then these Plaintiffs and all others similarly situated in a Nationwide Class must receive a rebate of premium for the windfall that West Bend kept for itself by reduced claims due to Closure Order shutdowns, partial operations mandates and other constraints.
 This is a prime example of why Fed.
 R. Civ.
 P. 8(d)(2) and (3) exist to render complete justice to the aggrieved.
 As set out in Counts IV and V, this premium rebate claim is eminently appropriate for class adjudication, and these are claims Defendant must face if it prevails on its arguments against coverage. - 8.
 Despite the fact that Defendant has accepted Plaintiffs' insurance premium payments, Defendant has summarily denied Plaintiffs' claims for coverage arising from government-ordered interruption and closure of their respective businesses, in breach of Defendant's contractual obligations under the Policies.
 Defendant denied Plaintiffs' claims with a cursory boilerplate letter sent (on information and belief) in substantially similar form to all of Defendant's insureds, without any reasonable explanation or individualized investigation or consideration.
-A true and correct copy of this form denial letter for Bittersweet is attached hereto as Exhibit C and incorporated by reference herein.
-A true and correct copy of this form denial letter for Blowtique is attached hereto as Exhibit D and incorporated by reference herein.
+A true and correct copy of this form denial letter for Mashallah is attached hereto as Exhibit C and incorporated by reference herein.
+A true and correct copy of this form denial letter for Ranalli is attached hereto as Exhibit D and incorporated by reference herein. - 9.
+Significantly, Defendant admits to both Plaintiffs in its form denial letter that: "your policy of insurance provides broad protection for your business." (emphasis added) (Exhibit C/ Mashallah Denial Letter p.
+1) (See also, Exhibit D/ Ranalli Denial Letter, p.
+2). - 10.
+As Defendant West Bend is well aware, "all risk" commercial property policies cover all possible risks of any kind or description, unless specifically excluded.
+Unlike

-- 9. As Defendant Westfield is well aware, "all risk" commercial property policies cover all possible risks of any kind or description, unless specifically excluded.
-Unlike "enumerated perils" property insurance, which covers only specified causes of loss, all-risk property insurance provides business insureds with the comfort of knowing that even unprecedented and unanticipated risks of loss are covered.
+"enumerated perils" property insurance, which covers only specified causes of loss, all-risk property insurance provides business insureds with the comfort of knowing that even unprecedented and unanticipated risks of loss are covered.
 Due to the breadth of coverage, Plaintiffs paid a substantial premium for this type of insurance.
 Here, the Closure Orders are clearly within the scope of "all risks" covered by the Policies.
-This basis for coverage is referred to herein as the "Closure Order Basis for Coverage" and is one of two major bases of coverage alleged by the Plaintiffs herein.
+This basis for coverage is referred to herein as the "Closure Order Basis for Coverage" and is one of two major theories of coverage alleged by the Plaintiffs herein.
 Fed.
 R. Civ.
-P. 8(d)(2), (3). - 10.
-As set forth at length herein, Plaintiffs have been forced to file this action for a declaratory judgment in response to Defendant's misconduct and refusal to meet its obligations under the Policies, in order for this Court to establish that Plaintiffs are entitled to receive the benefit of the insurance coverage they purchased.
-Plaintiffs seek reimbursement and indemnification of the business losses they have sustained, as well as all damages arising out of Defendant's breach of contract and Defendant's bad faith claims handling under 215 ILCS 5/155.
+P. 8(d)(2), (3).

+11. As set forth at length herein, Plaintiffs have been forced to file this action for a declaratory judgment in response to Defendant's misconduct and refusal to meet its obligations under the Policies, in order for this Court to establish that Plaintiffs are entitled to receive the benefit of the insurance coverage they purchased.
+Plaintiffs seek reimbursement and indemnification of the business losses they have each sustained, as well as all damages arising out of Defendant's breach of contract and Defendant's bad faith claims handling under 215 ILCS 5/155.
 As pled in more detail herein, Plaintiffs pose two major bases for coverage, one of which is known as the "Closure Order Basis for Coverage" and the other of which is the "Scientific Basis for Coverage."
 Fed.
 R. Civ.
 P. 8(d)(2), (3).
-Finally, Plaintiffs also assert Nationwide Class action claims in the alternative for unjust enrichment as set out in Count IV and violation of the ICFA as set out in Count V.
+Finally, Plaintiffs also assert a Nationwide Class action claim for unjust enrichment, in the alternative, as set out in Count IV.